Dani12299/CustomTools/README.md

-﻿# CustomTools
+﻿# Scripts

-These are some tools I developed during my free time.
-Mostly to serve CTFs or BugBounty!!
+These are some scripts, tools and CVE POCs for educational purposes!